NBISweden/workshop-reproducible-research/pages/git/git-7-working-remotely.md

 and a link (link text inside square brackets followed by link address inside parentheses).

-It is important to add README-files to your repositories so that they are more documented and easily understood by others and, more likely, your future self.
+It is important to add README-files to your repositories so that they are better documented and more easily understood by others and, more likely, your future self.
 In fact, documentation is an important part of reproducible research!
 While the tools that you are introduced to by this course are all directly related to making science reproducible, you will *also* need good documentation.
 Make it